vinix38/KSP-BonVoyage/README.md

 # Changelog
 ## 1.2.1
 ### Changes
-- Kerbals can move behind the scene too (with a blinding speed of 0.5m/s)
+- Kerbals can move behind the scene too (with a blinding speed of 0.5m/s - depends on the celestial body)

 ## 1.2.0 - New path